theupdateframework/pep-maximum-security-model/README.rst

 securely.

 PEP 458 also describes the metadata layout of the PyPI repository and the minimum security model.
-Although the minimum security model protects against most software update attacks [5]_ [7]_, such as mix-and-match and extraneous dependencies attacks, it can be improved to also support end-to-end signing and to prohibit forged distributions if PyPI is compromised.
+Although the minimum security model guards against most attacks on software updaters [5]_ [7]_, such as mix-and-match and extraneous dependencies attacks, it can be improved to also support end-to-end signing and to prohibit forged distributions if PyPI is compromised.

 The minimum security model supports continuous delivery of projects and uses online cryptographic keys to sign the distributions uploaded by projects.
 The